WWXD/WorldWeb-XD/README.md

 WorldWeb XD is a website maker written in PHP.
 It uses MySQL for Database storage, Smarty for its templates (might change), Font Awesome for the icons and jQuery.

+# Do not use right now.
+I accidently broke the page.
+The next commit will fix this.

 ## Requirements

 PHP version (minimum): 5.5.
 It will work on 7.0.